martinjurkovic/Synthetic-data-generation-project/instructions.md

 ### The presentation folder ###

-Put the document or documents for your final presentation into this folder.
+Put the document containing your final presentation into this folder.